frankshearar/Home/NuGet-Restore-Manager.md

 | Project Model | Project Open | Project.json File Save | Package Manager UI | Settings Change, dependent project happens, lock file gone | Project Build |
 | --- | --- | --- | --- | --- | --- |
 | csproj + project.json (for both UWP or .NET Core) | Restore Happens | Restore Happens | Adaptions to UI requests are made right then. | Restore Happens | |

+### Tenets
-Support .NET Core and UWP projects.
+1. Native support for .NET Core and UWP projects restore.
 Replace WebTools restore.
-Enable intellisense early as restore happens.
-Restore on build, avoid modal restore popup.
-Support VS "15" project update scenario
-No-op optimization.
-Monitor project.json changes.
-Have unified architecture to support all VS project models
+2. Unified architecture for all VS project models.

-Throttling and dials to control how often a restore can happen.
-Coordination with Project system … should they show 1000 errors…

-NuGet.RestoreManager.dll
-Loads fast- either as a 2nd packagedef in vsix or as a new mef component exported from vsix No dependencies.
+3. Lightweight restore agent (NuGet.RestoreManager.dll).
+Loads fast- either as a 2nd packagedef in vsix or as a new mef component exported from vsix.
+No dependencies.
-Understands when a restore is needed.
+4. Understand when a restore is needed.
-- Packages.config – read xml file, and verify packages are installed in proj package folder.
+  * Packages.config – read xml file, and verify packages are installed in proj package folder.
-- UWP – lightweight noop pass – does assets file exist…are all libraries listed in the lock file installed in fallback folders/or user package folder.
-	- Is nuget.config newer than assets file. if p.j file is different than the one used to build the assets file…
+  * UWP – lightweight noop pass – does assets file exist…are all libraries listed in the lock file installed in fallback folders/or user package folder.
+Is nuget.config newer than assets file. if p.j file is different than the one used to build the assets file…
-- Csproj only
+  * Csproj only

 ### Open Issues
 - [ ] How to bootstrap N.R.M. on project open or new?